undercover-el/undercover.el/README.md

   To enable Coveralls parallel builds, set `COVERALLS_PARALLEL` in the shell environment, and configure the web hook as [described in the Coveralls documentation](https://docs.coveralls.io/parallel-build-webhook).

+- **(other CI)**

+  `undercover.el` has basic support (for reading and parsing relevant environment variables, such as build ID) for the following CI services:

+  - GitHub Actions
+  - Travis CI
+  - Shippable
+  - Drone
+  - Jenkins
+  - Circle CI
+  - CodeShip
+  - Wercker
+  - GitLab CI
+  - AppVeyor
+  - Surf
+  - BuildKite
+  - Semaphore
+  - Codefresh

+  Detected values may be overridden by setting the following environment variables:

+  - `UNDERCOVER_CI_TYPE`
+  - `UNDERCOVER_CI_NAME`
+  - `UNDERCOVER_COMMIT`
+  - `UNDERCOVER_REF`
+  - `UNDERCOVER_PULL_REQUEST`
+  - `UNDERCOVER_BUILD_ID`
+  - `UNDERCOVER_BUILD_NUMBER`
+  - `UNDERCOVER_JOB_ID`
+  - `UNDERCOVER_JOB_NUMBER`
+  - `UNDERCOVER_JOB_NAME`

+  See the documentation of `undercover--detect-ci` for a description of the semantics for these variables.

 - **(other CI) + [Coveralls](https://coveralls.io/)**

-  You may need to set the `COVERALLS_REPO_TOKEN` environment variable before running tests, for example:
+  For CI services which are not "magically" supported by Coveralls, you will need to set the `COVERALLS_REPO_TOKEN` environment variable before running tests, for example:

   ```sh
   $ COVERALLS_REPO_TOKEN=<your-coveralls-repo-token> cask exec ert-runner